PIN-AI/Subnet/docs/subnet_deployment_guide.md

 The launcher:

 - Builds binaries if needed
-- Starts registry, matcher, validators, and the sample agent
+- Starts matcher, validators, and optionally the sample agent
 - Stores logs in `./subnet-logs/`
 - Uses the validator keys and subnet configuration from `.env`